cjin2019/SEZMA/README.md

 #### Install

 1. Requires Python >= 3.8 and <= 3.10
+2. `cd /path/to/videonetworkapp`
-2. Run `./install.sh`
+3. Run `./install.sh`

 #### Run

 1. Edit `config.ini` file to save
-    1. REQUIRED: "OutputDirectoryt": filepath of directory to store data
+    1. REQUIRED: "OutputDirectory": filepath of directory to store data
     2. REQUIRED: "FrameRate": the screen capture at an initial frame capture rate (frames per second).
 The default frame capture rate may be too high for your laptop, in which case the frame rate will be reduced.
     3. REQUIRED "KeyFilePath": filepath of the key file of centralized server to send results.
 Otherwise, set to NOT GIVEN
+2. `cd /path/to/videonetworkapp`
-2. `sudo ./run.sh`
+3. `sudo ./run.sh`

 #### Monitor Run